BlackOpsOne/BO1-Microsoft-Changes/README.md

 ## CustomTextures/Camos
 - Custom camos work just fine, those do not get reset.
+- The `main` folder contains 60 `.iwd` files now, whereas Steam has `42`.
+These files contain over 9,000 new textures/sounds, some are duplicates (this is the same on Steam but not to this degree).
+  - Some of the last modified dates of the files within these iwd archives go back as far as 2024.

 ## Config
 - You can not edit the config as easily anymore, it will reset things you put in it that arent normally there after a system restart.